getpelican/pelican/docs/publish.rst

 folder, using the default theme to produce a simple site.
 The default theme consists of very simple HTML without styling and is provided so folks may use it as a basis for creating their own themes.

+It's also possible to only generate a single file while working on a single page.
+To do this, use the ``--write-selected`` argument, like so:

+    pelican --write-selected output/posts/2014/10/08/my-blog-title/index.html

+Note that this uses the path to the generated file.
+To determine that path, use the output of the ``--debug`` flag to determine the correct file name.
+``--write-selected`` can take a comma-separated list of paths, if desired, or can be configured as a setting.
+See: :ref:`writing_only_selected_content` for more details.

 You can also tell Pelican to watch for your modifications, instead of manually re-running it every time you want to see your changes.
 To enable this,